The SMC Test® is the most widely-used comminution test in the world for AG & SAG Mills, HPGRs and Crushers.

 For Determination of A and b Parameters

-Where the SMC Test® is used to estimate values of A and b (used in the JK AG/SAG mill model) a so-called “calibration” may be required.
+Where the SMC Test® is used to estimate values of A and b (used in the JK AG/SAG mill model) a so-called “Size Scaling ” factor may be required.
 The relationship between the DWi and the JK rock breakage parameters A and b makes use of the size-by-size nature of rock strength that is often apparent from the results of well controlled tests on different size fractions.
 This is illustrated for a range of different rock types in Figure 8, which shows how the gradients of the plots of normalised values of A*b vary with particle size.
 In the case of a conventional drop-weight test the A*b values for each particle size are effectively averaged and a mean value of A and b is reported.
-The SMC Test® uses a single size and makes use of relationships such as that shown in Figure 8 to predict the A and b of the particle size that has the same value as the mean for a full drop-weight test through the use of a so-called calibration factor.
-The average particle size of a full drop-weight test is approximately 30mm and where the SMC Test® is carried out on particles similar to this size the calibration factor approaches unity.
-In cases where the particle size used in the SMC Test® is not 30mm, eg where only relatively small diameter drill core is available or the drill core has already been slivered into half or quarter core, then a calibration factor will need to be applied.
+The SMC Test® uses a single size and makes use of relationships such as that shown in Figure 8 to predict the A and b of the particle size that has the same value as the mean for a full drop-weight test through the use of a size scaling factor.
+The average particle size of a full drop-weight test is approximately 30mm and where the SMC Test® is carried out on particles similar to this size the size scaling factor approaches unity.
+In cases where the particle size used in the SMC Test® is not 30mm, eg where only relatively small diameter drill core is available or the drill core has already been slivered into half or quarter core, then a size scaling factor will need to be applied.

 Figure 8 – Relationships Between Particle Size and the Product of A and b

 - Using the results from a full drop-weight test on an ore sample representative of the type used in the SMC Test®: In this case the standard drop-weight test raw data are analysed on a size-by-size basis.
-As 5 different size fractions are used in a full drop-weight test, this generates 5 different values for A*b which should fall on a smooth curve such as those illustrated in Figure 5.
+As 5 different size fractions are used in a full drop-weight test, this generates 5 different values for A*b which should fall on a smooth curve such as those illustrated in Figure 8.
 This curve is used to estimate the A*b value of the average size used in the drop-weight test and the A*b value of the size used in the SMC Test®.
-The results are used to determine the calibration factor appropriate for other SMC Tests® on similar ore types.
+The results are used to determine the size scaling factor appropriate for other SMC Tests® on similar ore types.
 Due to the way the drop-weight test is carried out and the fact that only three data points are available per size fraction to determine the size-by-size A*b relationship, scatter is often apparent in the result, making the determination of the true size-by-size relationship difficult.
 As a result the preferred technique is to use the third method.

 - SMC Tests® are carried out on three different size fractions from a representative ore sample.
 The recommended size fractions are: -31.5+26.5mm, -22.4+19.0mm, -16.0+13.2mm.
 As the SMC Test® is so closely controlled, plus the fact that five data points per size fraction are generated, the A*b variation with particle size is much easier to determine than in a full drop-weight test.
-This relationship is then used to determine the calibration factor appropriate for other SMC Tests® on similar ore types.
+This relationship is then used to determine the size scaling factor appropriate for other SMC Tests® on similar ore types.